DenzelVH/config.neovim/README.md

 # Denzel's Neovim Config
 My neovim config after my "doomemacs era".
 The directory structure is still a mess.
-Probably alot of stuff are done wrong (like setting keybids etc) but hey, if it works it works.
+Probably alot of stuff are done wrong (like setting keybinds etc) but hey, if it works it works.

 # Why use X?
 It's probably because I want to replicate the stuff that I use alot while in doomemacs like Magit.